nickmoreton/lab/README.md

-# lab
+# Python resuests and dataclasses experiments

-Jupyter Lab Docker
+This Jupyter Lab is an experiment.